 A blank page can be intimidating.
-You have a blank page at the start of each proposal.
-And then another at the start of each section.
-Most people go through a "warm up" process while they try to figure out what to say.
-They start off with something traditional and easy.
+Most people go through a "warm up" process while they try to figure out what to say in their introductions.
+They start off with something traditional that sounds uncontroversial.
 Here are some examples:

 - Our company is pleased to submit this proposal to…